Carmen Lopez | Executive Director

 Bio / Q&A

-Bio: I am a citizen of the Navajo Nation and my family is from the Forest Lake area of Black Mesa, Arizona and I also grew up in Farmington, New Mexico.
+I am a citizen of the Navajo Nation and my family is from the Forest Lake area of Black Mesa, Arizona and I also grew up in Farmington, New Mexico.
 I am of the Bitter Water Clan born for the Anglo clan; my maternal grandfather’s clan is Many Goats and my paternal grandfather’s clan is Anglo.

-While at Dartmouth I also took several classes in the Education Department under Professors Andrew Garrod and Robert Binswanger.
+HS Teaching: While at Dartmouth I also took several classes in the Education Department under Professors Andrew Garrod and Robert Binswanger.
 In my junior year I was awarded a Rockefeller Brothers Fellowship which encouraged underrepresented minorities to pursue a career as a teacher and provided a grant to pursue a Master’s in Education.
-After four years of college life on the east coast, I missed home and returned to New Mexico to begin my teaching career at the newly formed Native American Preparatory School located in Rowe, NM (as an aside, NAPS is where I met Dr. Whitney Laughlin, who was the college counselor and later founded College Horizons at NAPS).
+After four years of college life on the east coast, I missed home and returned to New Mexico to begin my teaching career at the newly formed Native American Preparatory School located in Rowe, NM (as an aside, NAPS is where I met Dr. Whitney Laughlin, who was the college counselor and founder of College Horizons at NAPS).
 After a few years of teaching, my fellowship helped nudge me back into school.
 I earned a Master’s of Education from the Harvard Graduate School of Education creating my own individualized program combining courses in Administration, Planning and Social Policy and Teaching and Learning.
 Following graduate school, I took a position at my high school alma mater, Cushing Academy and returned to the classroom to hone my teaching and get administrative experience.

-My next career jump was into higher education administration.
+Higher Ed.
+Administration: My next career jump was into higher education administration.
 From 2003-2008, I served as the Executive Director of the Harvard University Native American Program overseeing the operation of a university-wide Interfaculty Initiative which focused on indigenous recruitment and student support services; interdisciplinary teaching and research projects on Native issues; and community outreach.
 While there, I also served as a member of the Faculty of Arts and Sciences Committee on Ethnic Studies, The Harvard Foundation for Intercultural and Race Relations, Admissions Reader for the Harvard Kennedy School’s Master’s of Public Policy, and a Reader and Site Visitor for the Harvard Project on American Indian Economic Development’s Honoring Nations Program.
 While at HUNAP, I reconnected with Dr. Whitney Laughlin we helped co-host the College Horizons at Harvard Programs in 2005 and 2007.

-After spending almost twenty years on the east coast, I longed for home and wanted to raise my children closer to family and to Navajo homelands.
+College Horizons: After spending almost twenty years on the east coast, I longed for home and wanted to raise my children closer to family and to Navajo homelands.
 In 2009 I assumed the directorship of College Horizons.
 I felt this was a great professional opportunity that combined my love of teaching high school students with my higher education work in admissions, student services, and teaching and research.
 I also took to heart the philosophy of Nation Building and wanted to directly serve students, families and Tribal communities.

 Favorite Books: The Catcher in the Rye by JD Salinger; Octavia Butler’s Xenogenesis Series, Light in August by William Faulkner; and I’m re-reading books, graphic novels and comics with my children and Calvin & Hobbs still cracks me up!